Sydney Opera House: Public and commemorative events

+Controversies

-On 5 October 2018 the Opera House chief executive Louise Herron clashed with Sydney radio commentator Alan Jones, who called for her sacking for refusing to allow Racing NSW to use the Opera House sails to advertise The Everest horse race.
+The Opera House chief executive Louise Herron clashed with Sydney radio commentator Alan Jones on 5 October 2018.
+Jones called for her sacking for refusing to allow Racing NSW to use the Opera House sails to advertise The Everest horse race.
 Within hours, NSW Premier Gladys Berejiklian overruled Herron.
 Two days later, Prime Minister Scott Morrison supported the decision, calling the Opera House "the biggest billboard Sydney has".
 The NSW Labor Party leader, Luke Foley, and senior federal Labor frontbencher Anthony Albanese had supported the proposal.
 The political view was not supported by significant public opinion, with a petition against the advertising collecting over 298,000 names by 9 October 2018.
 235,000 printed petition documents were presented to the NSW Parliament in the morning.
 A survey conducted on 8 October by market research firm Micromex found that 81% of those surveyed were not supportive of the premier's direction.

+Coronation controversy

+In 2023, the New South Wales Government scrapped plans to light the sails of the Sydney Opera House in honour of the coronation of King Charles.
+State Premier Chris Minns argued that the sails had been lit up too often and was costing significant taxpayer money, stating that the cost was somewhere between eighty and one hundred thousand dollars.